etwk/blog/content/lists/books.md

 - [ ] The Art of Strategy: A Game Theorist's Guide to Success in Business and Life (Avinash K. Dixit, Barry J. Nalebuff) #must
 - [ ] A Beautiful Mind: The Life of Mathematical Genius and Novel Laureate John Nash (Sylvia Nasar) #biology #must
 - [ ] Games of Strategy (Avinash K. Dixit, Susan Skeath, David H. Reiley Jr.) #examples
+- [ ] Prisoner's Dilemma: John von Neumann, Game Theory, and the Puzzle of the Bomb (William Poundstone) #biography
+- [ ] Playing with Reality: How Games Have Shaped Our World (Kelly Clancy) #must

 ## Teaching
 - [ ] Reading Lessons: The books we read at school, the conversations they spark and why they matter #must